NxPKG/khulnasoft-docs/content/analytics/web-analytics/getting-started/_index.md

 3. Copy the JS snippet.
 4. Add the JS snippet to any of your website’s HTML pages before the ending body tag.

 Repeat these steps for all of the websites you want to track with Web Analytics.
-Web Analytics is enabled by default for sites proxied through Cloudflare that previously used Browser Insights.
+Web Analytics is enabled by default for sites proxied through Khulnasoft that previously used Browser Insights.
 Adjust Web Analytics for your site at any time by selecting **Manage site** from Web Analytics.

 For more information on how many sites you can track, refer to [Limits](/analytics/web-analytics/understanding-web-analytics/limits/).